Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 ### Calling Analyze

 - **400 Bad Request**:
-  This implies that you might have a potentially incorrect endpoint or SAS URL.
+  This implies that you might have an incorrect endpoint or SAS URL.
 Please ensure that your endpoint is valid and that you are using the correct SAS URL for the document:
   `https://yourendpoint/contentunderstanding/analyzers/yourAnalyzerID:analyze?api-version=2025-05-01-preview`
   Confirm you are using the correct SAS URL for the document.